For China's property developers, Hong Kong is becoming Shenzhen's backyard

 Hong Kong Land Department records show that of the six northern residential plots auctioned off since 2019, three were bought by Chinese developers.

-In a separate private deal last year, China Evergrande Group 3333.HK bought 250,000 square feet in the border town of Yuen Long, from Hong Kong's Henderson Land 0012.HK for $600 million.
+In a separate private deal last year, China Evergrande Group bought 250,000 square feet in the border town of Yuen Long, from Hong Kong’s Henderson Land for $600 million.

 Property agents told Reuters the major Chinese developer plans around 200 units in the area and expects most buyers to be mainlanders.
 It bought at HK$10,000 per square foot and is looking to sell at HK$20,000, which it hopes will attract mainlanders from Shenzhen, an agent in contact with Evergrande said.